darksideoftheshmoo/rcell2/README.md

 ## R-Shiny tools for cytometry data

-> This feature is available in the new "shiny-magick" package.
+This feature is available in the new [`rcell2.magick`](https://github.com/darksideoftheshmoo/rcell2-magick) package.

+* R-Shiny apps will help users filter data graphically, with live image previews.
+* Single-cell visualization and image plotting tools, based on [magick](https://github.com/ropensci/magick):
+  * Read single cells images of any channels into `magick` objects.
+  * You may use any of `magick`'s functions to manipulate these images.
+  * Create 1D-tiles and 2D-mosaics of single cells, time courses, of one or many imaging/fluorescence channels.
+  * Plot of a 2D grid of "representative" single cell images in a scatterplot (similar to EBImage).
+Implemented in functions: cellSpread, cellSpreadPlot, and "Pics" type plot in shinyCell.

+The graphical filter in this app is general purpose (i.e. useful in standard cell cytometry), and the image-manipulation feature is tailored for data from fluorescence microscopy experiments.

 <!-- DEPRECATED SECTION: magick was moved to its own package.

-An R-Shiny app will help users filter data graphically, with live image previews.
-While the image part may be tailored for data from fluorescence microscopy experiments, the graphical filter in this app is general purpose (i.e. useful in standard cell cytometry).
+* Several image-manipulation functions, , can generate single-cell tiles and 2D-binned scatter plots, with sample images of single cells on each bin.

 There is also another small app to "tag" single cells in the dataset with user defined options.